turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 Tracks a physics pick drag operation.
 Use it with `phyiscs.PickDrag()` function.
 When using this object first time to PickDrag, the operation will be started and the operation will end when you call Finish() or when the object is destroyed
 - [constructor]PickDragOperation() -- creates the object
 - Finish() -- finish the operation, puts down the physics object

+### Path finding

+#### VoxelGrid
+- [constructor] VoxelGrid(opt int dimX,dimY,dimZ) -- if you give parameters, it will work like the Init() function
+- Init(int dimX,dimY,dimZ) -- Allocates memory for dimX * dimY * dimZ number of voxels and initializes them to empty
+- ClearData() -- initializes all voxels to empty
+- FromAABB(AABB aabb) -- places the voxel grid volume to fit to the given AABB.
+The number of voxels doesn't change, only the center and voxel size
+- InjectTriangle(Vector a,b,c, opt bool subtract = false) -- voxelizes triangle, and either adds it to the voxels (default), or removes voxels
+- InjectAABB(AABB aabb, opt bool subtract = false) -- voxelizes axis aligned bounding box, and either adds it to the voxels (default), or removes voxels
+- InjectSphere(Sphere sphere, opt bool subtract = false) -- voxelizes sphere, and either adds it to the voxels (default), or removes voxels
+- WorldToCoord(Vector pos) : int x,y,z  -- converts a position in world space to voxel coordinate
+- CoordToWorld(int x,y,z) : Vector -- converts voxel coordinate to world space position
+- CheckVoxel(Vector pos) : bool -- returns false if voxel is empty, true if it's valid
+- CheckVoxel(int x,y,z) : bool -- returns false if voxel is empty, true if it's valid
+- SetVoxel(Vector pos, bool value) -- sets a single voxel to the specified state
+- SetVoxel(int x,y,z, bool value) -- sets a single voxel to the specified state
+- GetCenter() : Vector -- returns the center of the voxel grid volume
+- SetCenter(Vector pos) -- sets the center of the voxel grid volume
+- GetVoxelSize() : Vector -- get the half extent of one voxel in world space
+- SetVoxelSize(Vector voxelsize) -- sets the half extent of one voxel in world space
+- SetVoxelSize(float voxelsize) -- sets the half extent of one voxel in world space uniformly in all dimension
+- GetDebugColor() : Vector -- returns color of debug visualization of voxels
+- SetDebugColor(Vector color) -- set the color for debug visualization of voxels
+- GetDebugColorExtent() : Vector -- returns color of debug visualization of voxel grid extents
+- SetDebugColorExtent(Vector color) -- set the color for debug visualization of voxel grid extents
+- GetMemorySize() : int -- returns the memory consumption of the voxel grid in bytes

+#### PathQuery
+- [constructor] PathQuery()
+- Process(Vector start,goal, VoxelGrid voxelgrid) -- computes the path from start to goal on a voxel grid and stores the result
+- GetNextWaypoint() : Vector -- Get the next waypoint on the path from the starting location.
+This requires that Process() has been called beforehand.
+- SetDebugDrawWaypointsEnabled(bool value) -- Enable/disable waypoint debug rendering when using DrawPathQuery().
+If enabled, voxel waypoints will be drawn in blue, simplified voxel waypoints will be drawn in pink